Release – Tonix Pharmaceuticals Reports Third Quarter 2023 Financial Results and Operational Highlights

 Research News and Market Data on GOVX

-ATLANTA, GA, October 24, 2023 – GeoVax Labs, Inc. (Nasdaq: GOVX), a biotechnology company developing immunotherapies and vaccines against cancers and infectious diseases, today announced an update on key strategic initiatives.
+ATLANTA, GA, November 8, 2023 – GeoVax Labs, Inc. (Nasdaq: GOVX), a biotechnology company developing immunotherapies and vaccines against cancers and infectious diseases, today announced financial results for the third quarter ended September 30, 2023 and provided a business update.

 GEO-CM04S1

-• The journal, Vaccines, publishes data (GEO-CM04S1 Publication) from GeoVax’s Phase 2 clinical trial evaluating the safety and immunogenicity of GEO-CM04S1 next-generation COVID-19 vaccine, compared to either the Pfizer/BioNTech or Moderna mRNA-based vaccine in patients who have previously received an allogeneic hematopoietic cell transplant, an autologous hematopoietic cell transplant or CAR-T cell therapy.
+• GEO-CM04S1 demonstrated potent antibody and cellular immunity in immunocompromised patients in a recent publication in the journal, Vaccines, in August 2023.
+GeoVax’s Phase 2 clinical trial evaluated the safety and immunogenicity of GEO-CM04S1, compared to either the Pfizer/BioNTech or Moderna mRNA-based vaccine in patients who have previously received an allogeneic hematopoietic cell transplant, an autologous hematopoietic cell transplant or CAR-T cell therapy.
+Most promising in the results published was the demonstration of the potential of GEO-CM04S1 as a variant agnostic COVID-19 vaccine, providing potent immunity from the Wuhan through Delta and Omicron strains.

 Gedeptin®